Counterintelligence state: Russian Federation

+People's Republic of China

-China contains all the hallmarks of a counterintelligence state, with an intelligence security apparatus unprecedented in both scale and sophistication.
+China contains many of the hallmarks of a counterintelligence state, with an intelligence security apparatus unprecedented in both scale and sophistication.
 Traditionally considered a "hard target" nation by the US intelligence community, the use of mass surveillance against its domestic population and intrusive collection of personal information from telecommunications to travel, flight, hotel check-in and internet browsing data has made it challenging for US intelligence agencies to collect information on developments within the country.
 The human intelligence (HUMINT) model of intelligence collection has been remarked as obsolete as a result of development of technology such as facial recognition, biometrics, wifi sniffers and pervasive use of CCTV cameras making it: "all but impossible" to disguise human operatives from official scrutiny.
-Political commentary has also focused on the extremely closed nature of the Xi Jinping Administration, with Richard McGregor of the Lowy Institute describing the Communist Party's culture as one of "radical secrecy".
+Political commentary has also focused on the extremely closed nature of the general secretaryship of Xi Jinping, with Richard McGregor of the Lowy Institute describing the CCP's culture as one of "radical secrecy".

 In an address on April 14, 2022 to the Georgia Institute of Technology, CIA Director William Burns expanded on the issue of "ubiquitous technical surveillance" in countries such as China and the challenge such issues posed to US intelligence collection on the PRC, stating:

-An article published in Foreign Policy on April 27, 2019 by British security specialist Edward Lucas, also made significant reference to China and its use of technology for counter-intelligence purposes stating:"The cloak of anonymity [for Western intelligence agencies] is steadily shrinking" and additionally that:"closed societies now have the edge over open ones.
-It has become harder for Western countries to spy on places such as China, Iran, and Russia and easier for those countries’ intelligence services to spy on the rest of the world".
+An article published in Foreign Policy on April 27, 2019, by British security specialist Edward Lucas, also made significant reference to China and its use of technology for counter-intelligence purposes, stating, "The cloak of anonymity [for Western intelligence agencies] is steadily shrinking" and additionally that "closed societies now have the edge over open ones.
+It has become harder for Western countries to spy on places such as China, Iran, and Russia and easier for those countries' intelligence services to spy on the rest of the world".

+United States

+Intelligence failures in the lead up to the September 11 terrorist attacks prompted the United States Congress to pass the PATRIOT Act that provided sweeping powers for communications surveillance.
+In addition to the PATRIOT Act, Congress established the Department of Homeland Security (DHS).
+The 22 departments and agencies combined under the DHS engaged in intelligence sharing, and agencies like the FBI, CIA and Department of Justice have seen their surveillance capabilities expanded.
+"Mass surveillance" in the United States involves federal agencies, local police, private companies, and members of the public.
+Federal agencies obtain data from private companies and track American citizens using facial recognition, social media geomapping and other technologies.
+These expanding, freedom-eroding programs particularly target Muslims, immigrants and protesters for social and legal justice.
+The existing legal framework today allows the United States government to amass sensitive data without any suspicion of wrongdoing.